natanzeraa/learning-java/README.md

 <a id="arrays"></a>
 ## Arrays

-*Arrays are one of the most important and used data structure, if you have any contact with programming languages, it's quit impossible to not use a list, array or whatever the language you're learning calls it.*
+Arrays are one of the most important and used data structure, if you have any contact with programming languages, it's quit impossible to not use a list, array or whatever the language you're learning calls it.

-*Basically arrays are ways to store "a list of multiple elements" in a single variable.*
+Basically in Java, arrays are a way to store "a list of multiple elements" of the same type in a single variable.

-*For example: imagine that you have a lottery app, and wants to store lucky numbers in it.
-The structure to do it is the following:*
+For example: imagine that you have a lottery app, and wants to store lucky numbers in it.
+The structure to do it is the following:

 **type[] arrayName = new type[intNumber];**

-1. *Declare the type of the array (String, int, float, char, long, short, byte, etc...) and add the "[]" to indicate it is an array*
+1. Declare the type of the array (String, int, float, char, long, short, byte, etc...) and add the "[]" to indicate it is an array
-2. *Give it a name, it can be whatever you want, since it follows the camel case rules ( likeThisOneRightHere )*
+2. Give it a name, it can be whatever you want, since it follows the camel case rules ( likeThisOneRightHere )
-3. *You need initialize the array by typing ( new type[intNumber] ), this is necessary to initialize and indicate how many elements will be stored in the array.*
+3. You need initialize the array by typing ( new type[intNumber] ), this is necessary to initialize and indicate how many elements will be stored in the array.

-*Here's an example:*
+**Example:**

     int[] intArr = new int[3];

-*You can add elements to the java array by doing this:*
+You can add elements to the java array by doing this:

         intArr[0] = 5;
         intArr[1] = 16;
         intArr[2] = 87;

-1. *Define the position of the element to be inserted ( intArr[0] )*
+1. Define the position of the element to be inserted ( intArr[0] )
-2. *Give it a value respecting its type*
+2. Give it a value respecting its type

 **Obs:** *In the above example we're using integers, and this type in java just like many other numeric types has a max limit that cannot be exceeded, for example integers can represent numbers from -2147483648 to 2147483647.
 But this is a topic to [Primitive and Non-Primitive](#types) types.*